ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 # Introduction
 The pace of change in the world is occurring at an astromincal rate.
 The cost of building products and companies have reduced to merely peanuts.
 It has never been the best time to build a company.
 With that in mind, where does one begin?
 Many people have the aspiration to build a highly successful company but the reality is over 90% of companies fail.

-I'm particulary interested in the advancement of human potential and condition.
+I'm particularly interested in the advancement of human potential and condition.
 If we know something is going to fail.
 Let's fail at it fast so we can have people work on things that matter and help us progress in important areas that as a human race.
 After all, one of the scarcest resources we have are time and money.

 I provide you an introduction to what I feel is the best way to see the future.
 It is to experience and create it using your unique knowledge, experience and strengths.
 It is not enough to build something, it is to build it knowing you existed and particpiated in it.